Home » Health & Fitness » Journaling Prompts for Anxiety

 Man lying on bed and journaling to manage anxiety

-Problem Solving Journaling Prompts for Anxiety
+Problem Solving Journaling Prompts

 1. What is one small step I can take today to reduce my anxiety?